-W4 Macbean Street IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities. - 2.
-Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas and buildings designated for their historic and/or archaeological interest and protect their setting.
-4. Create places, spaces and buildings that are well-designed, integrate effectively with one another, respect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
-5. Support the creation of opportunities for rewarding and satisfying employment.
-6. Improve opportunities for prosperity and economic growth.
+W4 Macbean Street IIA Objective Likely Effects I. Create environments that support good healtl n and well-being and reduce health inequalities.
+2. Reduce and prevent crime and fear of crime.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are chaeological interest and protect their setting.
+4. Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, r espect identified views and vistas, and enhance the diversity and distinctive eness of the local character.
+5. Support the creation of opportunities for rew arding and satisfying employment.
+6. Improve opportunities for prosperity and econ nomic growth.
 7. Increase participation in, and improve access to, education, skills-based training, and life-long learning.
 8. Ensure everyone has access to decent, appropriate and affordable housing.
 9. Enhance the area as a business and tourist destination.
-10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
+10. Ensure community services and facilities are a ccessible to everyone.
+11. Encourage a sense of place, community identit y and belonging.
 12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
-13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+13. Reduce the need to travel by delivering more sustainable patterns of urban development that integ grate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
-15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
+15. Protect, restore and enhance biodiversity, land dscapes and the open space network, improving publ ic access where appropriate.
+16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation includes specific measures to address design and to improve the permeability and security of the site.
+Sustainability Commentary Health Commentary Equality Commentary

+The allocation includes specific measures to address design and to improve the permeability and security of the site.
 It could be improved by introducing measures to address biodiversity and energy efficiency.
 The provision of community facilities could be appropriate for this site, but must be considered in the context of the cumulative uplift in population resulting from the sites in this area.

 The layout of the site encouraged by the allocation is intended to support walking by increasing permeability.
 The allocation could be improved by introducing more measures related specifically to active transport and recreation.
-The allocation introduces an accessible route through the site; but otherwise does not include any specific measures to increase equality.
-The allocation could be improved by including measures to increase equality of access to employment, such as the provision of a nursery.